-11 The forecast is based on the assumption that a user uses 1GB a month in the first year and traffic increases at the same rate as in urban areas.
+&lt;sup>11 This is the combined traffic growth resulting from increasing demand per subscriber and population growth.
+The forecast is based on the assumption that a user uses 1GB a month in the first year and traffic increases at the same rate as in urban areas.

-Exhibit 2.5: Potential traffic demand of unserved communities in the APAC region [Source: Network Strategies]
+Exhibit 2.5: Potential traffic demand of unserved communities in Africa [Source: Network Strategies]